pichotweb/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

 - You can focus on game content rather than technicalities.
 - You don't have to learn to build everything from the ground up, like drawing pixels on the screen or playing audio.
 - With an editor, it's easier for non-coders to participate in the development process.
 - Engines can provide a plug-in <abbr title="Application Programming Interface">API</abbr> for third-parties to integrate their tools and make them available to others.
-You can find many specialized editors for different types of games on Unity's asset store, for example.
+You can find many specialized editors for different types of games on Unity's asset store.

 ![Godot Editor Content](./img/godot-content.png)